kingreza/Swift-Mediator/README.md

 We define a simple addMechanic function which will be used to add mechanics to our collection of mediated mechanics.

 Finally we implement the send function.
-Our mediator iterates through each mechanic in its list of mechanics, if the mechanic is not the same mechanic making the request and is close to the requesting mech it will receive the request.
+Our mediator iterates through each mechanic in its list of mechanics, if the mechanic is not the same mechanic making the request and is close to the requesting mechanic it will receive the request.

 This is it.
 Notice that our mechanics, although capable of communicating with each other are not aware of each other.
 There is no reference to another mechanic in our mechanics class.
+The logic to decide which mechanic gets what request is define outside of the Mechanic which makes sense because it doesn't have anything to do with the Mechanic class itself.

 Lets test it out